MillerLab-UCDavis/Voxit/README.md

 addpath('C:\Users\you\Voxit\EllisPitchTracker');

 You're done setting up!
-Now for each set of audio files you want to analyze:\
+Now start Matlab, and for each set of audio files you want to analyze:\
-i) Within Matlab, go to the directory containing the audio files, and run VoxitPrepWrapper, followed by
-	VoxitWrapper\
-ii) Enjoy the vocal analysis values in the output csv file!
+i) *Within Matlab*, navigate to the directory containing the audio files, and type *voxitPrepWrapper*, at the >> command prompt, then Enter.
+Wait until it's finished and you see the >> prompt again.Be patient, this step will take longer than the next one.
+Then enter *voxitAnalysisWrapper* and wait until it's done, and you see the >> prompt again. ii) There should now be an output csv file in the audio file directory, with all your analysis results!
+View it with Excel or similar.

 ___________________________________________________________________
 Acknowledgments: